rmh78/NO2-Measurement/README.md

 - Calibration :red_car:
   - [x] 1. calibration run --> 02.01.2018 14:00 - 04.01.2018 - 09:00 --> failed with no data :cry:
   - [x] 2. calibration run --> 05.01.2018 12:00 - 07.01.2018 - 15:00 --> after one day no more no2 values (stability-problems with I2C bus)
-  - [x] 3. calibration run (to gather data over a wider time-range) --> 22.02.2018 - 28.02.2018 --> GPS did not work all the time, so the date/time was not persisted (recalculated manually)
+  - [x] 3. calibration run (to gather data over a wider time-range) --> 22.01.2018 - 28.01.2018 --> GPS did not work all the time, so the date/time was not persisted (recalculated manually)
-  - [ ] 4. calibration run (direct mount on the official station)
+  - [x] 4. calibration run (direct mount on the official station) --> 06.02.2018 - 13.02.2018 --> again date-time GPS problems I was able to reconstruct the date-time
 - Regression :triangular_ruler:
   - [x] define linear function with multiple linear regression
   - [x] modify nodred flow to use linear function to calculate NO2